Alone In A New City: 5 Unique Ways I Coped To Feel Less Lonely

 - Meetup.com: This site is probably your best bet for finding new friends who share your specific interests and passions.
 The great thing about Meetup is that you can find groups and events of a seemingly endless variety.
 Everything from art therapy, to city hikes, to practicing a new language, to LARPing…you name it, they’ve got a group for it!

-- NextDoor: NextDoor is a hyperlocal message board that posts anything from neighborhood watch alerts, to garage sales, to block parties.
-If you want to be “in the know” about your new community, and get to know your neighbors before actually meeting them in person, then this app is a must.
+- NextDoor: NextDoor is a hyperlocal message board that posts anything from neighborhood watch alerts, to garage sales, to block parties and even Thanksgiving dinners with open invitations.
+If you want to be “in the know” about your new community and get to know your neighbors before actually meeting them in person, then this app is a must.

 - Facebook Events: As I discussed above, social media is supposed to bring us together, but instead it can often lead to FOMO which makes us even lonelier at the end of the day…So why not use our Facebook time in a healthier way by checking out fun local events?
 The trick is to start using Facebook, and other social media, as a tool for actual connection rather than just a passive time suck.